 Conditions of Reinstatement

-- A student’s eligibility for federal financial aid will be reinstated for subsequent semester once the above “Requirements for Federal Student Aid Programs” have been met.
+- A student’s eligibility for federal financial aid will be reinstated for subsequent semesters once the above “Requirements for Maintaining Eligibility Federal Student Aid Programs” have been met.

 - A grade change may result in the reinstatement of a student’s eligibility.
 However, it is the responsibility of the student to notify the Financial Aid Office of any grade changes.